Great Work Mine

 Great Work Mine was a Cornish mine between Godolphin hill and Tregonning Hill and is in the hamlet of Great Work on Bal Lane.
 Great Work is notable for its unusual chimney stack with the upper brick-work in two stages.
 The remaining ruin of the mine sits 400 ft above sea level, and is part of the Cornwall and West Devon Mining Landscape.

 The site is owned by the National Trust and forms part of the Godolphin Estate along with Godolphin House.

 History

 It had opened by 1538.
 John Leland visited the mine and was quoted as saying "There are no greater Tynne workes yn al Cornwal than be on Sir Wylliam Godolcan's Ground".
 By 1584 at least 300 employed were there, and the annual profit was £1000.
 Until 1816 the mine exploited the surface and shallow pits.
 Deep mining started then and continued until 1873.
 The mine worked five lodes, ran five engines and employed 500 people.

-The mine was put up for sale as a going concern in January 1885.
+The mine was put up for sale as a going concern, by William Teague of Treliske, in January 1885.
 While the mine was not exhausted, new machinery and investment was needed and if the mine was not sold, it would close.
 Machinery, included three engines, plant and materials were put up for auction on 30 November 1885.
+C M Thomas purchased the mine in 1888 and formed a limited liability company with capital of £100,000.
+The pumping and stamping engines restarted on 10 October 1888.